Tychobra/polished/cran-comments.md

 ## LICENSE update

-The license copyright file has been removed.
+The LICENSE file has been removed and the LICENSE in the DESCRIPTION file is now MIT only, not MIT + file LICENSE as it was previously.